Pixel-Streaming Design in MATLAB

 This example also tests the design using a small thumbnail image to reduce simulation time.
 To simulate larger images, such as 1080p video format, use MATLAB Coder™ to accelerate the simulation.
-See Accelerate a Pixel-Streaming Design Using MATLAB Coder.
+See Accelerate Pixel-Streaming Designs Using MATLAB Coder.

 In the test bench

 PixelStreamingDesignHDLTestBench.m, the videoIn object reads each frame from a video source which is then converted to grayscale, and then

 imresize is used to reduce this frame from 240p to a thumbnail size for the sake of simulation speed.
 This thumbnail image is passed to the frm2pix object, which converts the full image frame to a stream of pixels and control structures.
 The function

 PixelStreamingDesignHDLDesign.m is then called to process one pixel (and its associated control structure) at a time.
 After we process the entire pixel-stream and collect the output stream, the pix2frm object converts the output stream to full-frame video.
 The viewer object displays the output and original images side-by-side.

 The workflow above is implemented in the following lines of